beorn7/histogram_experiments/README.md

 dent.

-With either option, the resulting triple or double deltas are encoded with a variable bitwidht schema as used already in the Prometheus TSDB.
+With either option, the resulting triple or double deltas are encoded with a variable bitwidth schema as used already in the Prometheus TSDB.

 If you run the `scraper` program in the continuous scrape mode, it reports an estimate how many bytes saving the triple deltas or double deltas (the latter